INFORMATION FOR PARENTS

 The present school transport policy of the Ministry of Education provides assistance for pupils under 10 years of age who live more than 3.2km from the nearest state school, or for pupils ten years and over who live more than 4.8km from the nearest school.

-The local bus (Onaero / Kaipikari) is operated through Tranzit Coachlines NZ.
+The school bus is operated through Tranzit Coachlines NZ.

 The staff member with responsibility for the buses is the Principal.

-The Charter is a legal agreement between your the School Board and the Ministry of Education.
-Many parts of the Charter are compulsory inclusions, and legally binds all schools to meet mandates and legislation.
-It is from this Charter that all school policies are made, eg. Financial, staffing, and maintenance etc. These drive the administration, functioning and management of this school.
-A copy of the current Urenui School Charter is held at the office and is always available for reading.
+The Strategic Plan is a legal agreement between our School Board and the Ministry of Education.
+Many parts of the Strategic Plan are compulsory inclusions, and legally binds all schools to meet mandates and legislation.
+It is from this Strategic Plan that all school policies are made, eg. Financial, staffing, and maintenance etc. These drive the administration, functioning and management of this school.
+A copy of the current Urenui School Strategic Plan is held at the office and is always available for reading.
+It is also linked in the Urenui School Docs

 SCHOOL CLOTHING

 We have school polos available at the school office.
-At the minimum, we recommend purchasing a Urenui School shirt as these are expected to worn at interschool and cluster events your child may attend throughout the year.
+At the minimum, we recommend purchasing a Urenui School shirt as these are expected to be worn at interschool and cluster events your child may attend throughout the year.
+A school sunhat must be purchased as part of enrolment at Urenui School.

 COLLECTING/DROPPING OFF CHILDREN